reasonwithoutrestraint/site/Topics.md

 Normative Philosophy
 - Abortion
 - Affirmative Action
+- Anti-natalism
+- What beings are morally considerable
 - Against Utilitarianism
 - Making sense of deontology
 - An inherent badness to discrimination?
 Distinction [Discrimination] from [Arbitrary Discrimination] from [Discrimination that propels oppression, segregation, subjugation]